 What is Environment, Social, Governance – ESG?

-Investing (by individuals, asset managers, pension fund managers, etc.) in businesses that embrace ESG is often referred to as sustainable investing, responsible investing, impact investing, or socially responsible investing (SRI).
+Investing in businesses that embrace ESG — often called sustainable investing, responsible investing, impact investing, or socially responsible investing (SRI) — has become mainstream across institutional and retail capital markets globally.

-First coined in 2004, in the landmark report Who Cares Wins, (a collaboration of the UN Global Compact, the International Finance Corporation, and the Swiss Government), ESG embeds financial and non-financial environmental, social, and governance factors into corporate reporting.
-Initially used to aid investment decision-making, ESG now increasingly influences the decision-making of employees, customers, and communities.
+ESG was first articulated in the landmark 2004 report Who Cares Wins.
+This collaboration involved the UN Global Compact, the International Finance Corporation, and the Swiss Government.
+Notably, the report established that integrating environmental, social, and governance factors into corporate reporting and investment decision-making generates better long-term outcomes.
+Specifically, these benefits extend to capital markets, companies, and society alike.
+Although initially focused on investment analysis, ESG now increasingly shapes the decisions of employees, customers, policymakers, and regulators.

-The foundation of best practice ESG reporting is an assessment of ESG performance against environmental, social, and governance criteria – essentially an ‘ESG SWOT analysis’.
-An ESG performance assessment identifies ESG risks and opportunities.
-Improved ESG performance is achieved by establishing good corporate governance practices that effectively identify, manage, and mitigate the social and environmental risks of a business.
+The foundation of best practice ESG reporting is a rigorous assessment of ESG performance against environmental, social, and governance criteria.
+In essence, this process functions as an ‘ESG SWOT analysis’ that identifies risks and opportunities.
+Furthermore, improved ESG performance comes through governance practices that effectively identify, manage, and mitigate the social and environmental risks of a business and its supply chain.

-At its very core, ESG is a tool to measure – or attempt to measure – the sustainability of (and thus long-term return on investment in) a business.
-Improved ESG performance makes a business more sustainable, strengthens wider capital markets, and leads to better outcomes for society and the environments on which we depend.
+At its core, ESG is a tool to measure the sustainability of a business and its long-term return on investment.
+Ultimately, improved ESG performance makes a business more sustainable and strengthens capital markets.
+Additionally, it builds supply chain resilience and delivers better outcomes for the societies and environments on which we all depend.

 How is ESG Performance Assessed?